 python bin/datax.py job/opentsdb2tdengine.json

-(3) What is the appropriate number of channels in the job configuration?
+3. What is the optimal number of channels for a job?